meena-rathi/shopping/README.md

 I made a GitHub repository and set up a Codeanywhere workspace, pasting the repository into the workspace for use.

 Github Pages
+I used the GitHub Pages to deploy the project.

 **Credits**